 Mt Everest (8848 m) as seen from Kalapathar

-Yellow specks appeared on the horizon, which was the climber’s tents who were attempting to summit this year.
-They stay here at base camp for around 6 weeks to acclimatize to such high altitude.
+Yellow specks appeared on the horizon, which were the climber’s tents who were attempting to summit this year.
+They stay here at base camp for around 6 weeks to acclimatize to such a high altitude.

 Everest Base Camp